Northern California Hidden Gems Weekend Road Trip

-- Hiking Clothes: This itinerary consists of several hikes so make sure to wear comfortable clothes.
+- Hiking Clothes: This itinerary consists of several hikes so make sure to bring comfortable clothes.

 - Snacks: There aren’t many food options in this area of Northern California so make sure to bring plenty of high- protein snacks with you.

-- Camera: Make sure to bring your camera and charger to capture the memories.
+- Camera: Bring your fully charged camera to capture the memories!

 Tips for Visiting Hidden Gems in Northern California

 - The entrance pass for Lassen Volcanic National Park varies from $10 to $30 depending on the season.
-If If you are planning to visit several national parks in one year, you should purchase the America the Beautiful Annual Pass.
+If If you are planning to visit several national parks in one year, I recommend purchasing the America the Beautiful Annual Pass.
 At $80, it is valid for one year and covers entrance fees to over 2,000 federal recreation sites including National Parks, National Monuments, and National Forests.

-- Make sure to bring snacks with you each day you are exploring these hidden gems in Northern California because there are limited options for purchasing food.
+- Make sure to bring snacks with you each day you are exploring these hidden gems in Northern California because there are limited food options outside of the bigger towns.